Nola, Alvarado falter, Phillies bats silent in Game 4 loss

 Nola, though, struggled in Game 2 of the NL Championship Series, allowing six runs on seven hits over 4 2/3 innings in a loss to San Diego.
 His older brother, Austin Nola, had a key RBI single off Aaron during that Padres victory.

-Thomson said Noah Syndergaard would start Game.
-5. Syndergaard pitched three times this postseason – one start – and allowed one run in five innings.
+Phillies manager Rob Thomson said before the game that Noah Syndergaard would start Game.
+5. Syndergaard pitched three times this postseason — one start — and allowed one run in five innings.